mariolinguito/codingadventures/content/blog/drupal-loves-jenkins-auto-deployment-with-a-simple-freestyle-project/index.md

 Practically, every time that we push on the main branch or make a merging of some branch to the main since *webhooks allow external services to be notified when certain events happen* it makes a POST request to the specific URL we set before, and start a build into Jenkins job that make some things, the things that we specified into the script.

 In conclusion, we can say that a developer needs to know Jenkins and need to broaden horizons to discover a new way to make things done.
-I'm a developer right down to the marrow, I love to see the backside of everything and I love to work as a back-end developer, but I need to know also how certain things works that are outside to the *"web development world"*.
+I'm a developer right down to the marrow, I love to see the backside of everything and I love to work as a back-end developer, but I need to know also how certain things works that are outside the *"web development world"*.

 Sources:

 * [Drupal 8 Deployments with Jenkins, GitHub & Slack](https://chromatichq.com/insights/drupal-8-deployments-jenkins-github-slack)

-Let see on Github if you are some improvements to push ;-)
+Let's see on Github if you are some improvements to push ;-)

+### Update (2022-02-20):

+With the latest version of Drush, you can avoid the step of enabling or disabling modules with the text file (from lines 14 to 26 of the script).
+This is because Drush automatically enables/disables modules before the import operation of the configurations.